What is Special Purpose Entity?

 Conclusion

-A special-purpose entity can be seen as a subsidiary formed to allow the parent company to engage in financial transactions, which may include speculative investments, without risking the financial position of the entire group.
+A special-purpose entity can be a subsidiary that allows the parent company to engage in financial transactions.
+It may include speculative investments without risking the financial position of the entire group.
 For instance, if it goes bankrupt, the parent company remains unaffected, which is one of the most significant advantages and reasons for the popularity of this arrangement among corporates.

 Recommended Articles

 This is a guide to Special Purpose Entity.
-Here we also discuss the definition, working, examples, types, uses, and advantages and disadvantages.
+We also discussed the definition, working, examples, types, uses, and advantages and disadvantages.
 You may also have a look at the following articles to learn more –